Cash Back or Low Interest Calculator

 What is the Cash Back or Low Interest Calculator doing with my numbers?

-In plain language: The calculator estimates total paid for the cash-back APR, subtracts the cash-back value, then compares that net cost with the total paid under the low-interest APR.
-If the result seems too high or too low, first check whether each field expects a monthly amount, annual amount, dollar value, or percent.
+In plain language: The calculator estimates total paid with the cash-back APR, subtracts the rebate value, then compares that net cost with the total paid under the low-interest APR.
+For the $32,000 example, the 4% rebate is $1,280.
+The calculator compares the cash-back loan total after subtracting that rebate with the 3.9% low-interest total paid.

 What does this estimate leave out?